w4nderlust/design4emergency/README.md

 - `frequent_words_filename` (`frequent_words.json`): a JSON file contaning all non-stopword words in the text in the specified column with their respective frequency
 - `frequent_words_plot_filename` (`frequent_words.png`): a PNG file containing a plot of top k most frequent non-stopword words in the text of the column
 - `topics_filename` (`topics.json`): a JSON file containing, for each topic, for each word, the probability of that word given that topic
-- `predicted_topics_filename` (`predicted_topics.csv`): a CSV file containing one column for each topic, and for each row in the input TSV file, the robability that the text in the input files column belongs to each topic
+- `predicted_topics_filename` (`predicted_topics.csv`): a CSV file containing one column for each topic, and for each row in the input TSV file, the probability that the text in the input files column belongs to each topic
 - `ldavis_filename_prefix` (`ldavis_`):
   - `ldavis_filename_prefix_N`: N is the number of topics.
 This file is a Python pickle file contaning the data to generate an HTML LDA visualization
   - `ldavis_filename_prefix_N.html`: a HTML visualization of the LDA topic distribution
+- `predicted_sentiment_filename` ('predicted_sentiment.csv`): a CSV file containing a positive and a negative column and for each row in the original TSV file a 1 or 0 values (when two ones are there it means ambivalent, when two zeros are present, it mean neutral).
+This is returned only if `--predict_sentiment` is provided, as calculating the sentiment can be pretty slow)